- Entering the Competition

 Can I enter the same design in more than one category?

-Yes, but you must pay separate entry fees.
+Yes, but you must pay a separate entry fee for each category entered.

 Can the same design win in more than one category?

-Yes, but not in two product categories (i.e. not in both Entertainment and Personal Accessories).
-The same design can win in a product category as well as Research, Strategy, Ecodesign, and Interactive Product Experiences.
+Yes, but not in two product categories (for example, not in both Entertainment and Personal Accessories).
+The same design can win in a product category as well as in a design category (i.e., Design Strategy).
+Organizers and judges have the right to move designs into the category where the design will have the best chance of winning.

 Can I enter a family of products as one entry?